 The advantages of a transfer (over a straight rejection or withdrawal) include the following:

 - Don't lose time by sending the paper around to journal after journal

 - Cascading ("portable") peer-review and manuscript transfer are beneficial for the author if a specific editor/journal has rejected an article on the grounds of relevance, fit (scope), or importance, i.e., if the reviewers and/or editor have indicated that the manuscript is in principle publishable but not strong enough for a high-impact journal or a better fit for another journal.
-Authors need to understand that a high-impact journal like J Med Internet Res (the flagship JMIR journal) needs to be selective and cannot publish the n-th feasibility/pilot/usability study or needs assessment for an app.
-In many cases, the paper may then be reframed (e.g., as research protocol or methods paper) and would be acceptable for JMIR Res Protoc, JMIR Formative Res, or another sister journal that publishes more formative work.
+Authors need to understand that a high-impact journal like the Journal of Medical Internet Research (the flagship JMIR journal) needs to be selective and cannot publish the n-th feasibility/pilot/usability study or needs assessment for an app.
+In many cases, the paper may then be reframed (e.g., as research protocol or methods paper) and would be acceptable for JMIR Res Protoc, JMIR Formative Res, or another journal within the portfolio that publishes more formative work.
 You should "save" the high-impact journals for your best "final results" papers (see also Where (in which journals) should I publish what, and what should be my research and publication strategy to maximize impact and dissemination of my ehealth/mhealth/digital medicine research?).
-By using the manuscript transfer option, authors save time as they don't not have to go through a new submission process at another publisher and wait for new reviews.
+By using the manuscript transfer option, authors save time as they do not have to go through a new submission process at another publisher and wait for new reviews.

 - The editor and/or reviewers usually stay the same, which has the advantage that there are no delays in finding new reviewers or editors.